 Centrifugal barrel finishing

-Centrifugal barrel finishing (CBF) is a high-energy finishing method, which has come into widespread acceptance in the last 25-30 years.
-Although not nearly as universal in application as vibratory finishing, a long list of important CBF applications have been developed in the last few decades.
+Centrifugal barrel finishing (CBF) is a high-energy finishing method, which has come into widespread acceptance in recent years.
+Although not nearly as universal in application as vibratory finishing, a long list of important CBF applications have been developed in the last few years.

 Similar in some respects to barrel finishing, in that a drum-type container is partially filled with media and set in motion to create a sliding action of the contents, CBF is different from other finishing methods in some significant ways.
 Among these are the high pressures developed in terms of media contact with parts, the unique sliding action induced by rotational and centrifugal forces, and accelerated abrading or finishing action.
 As is true with other high energy processes, because time cycles are much abbreviated, surface finishes can be developed in minutes, which might tie up conventional equipment for many hours.